Hakea acuminata: Description

 Hakea acuminata is a multi-branched shrub growing to 0.5 to 1.8 m high, with smooth grey bark.
-Shiny rich green leaves have a yellow tinge at the base, are almost flat and partially whorled in the higher flowering branches.
-Leaves are concave, narrowly oval to egg-shaped 3 to 12 cm long and 9 to 38 mm wide.
-Leaves have one to three prominent longitudinal veins on both sides.
+Its leaves are shiny, rich green with a yellow tinge at the base, almost flat and partially whorled in the higher flowering branches.
+The leaves are concave, narrowly oval to egg-shaped 3 to 12 cm long and 9 to 38 mm wide.
+There are up to three prominent longitudinal veins on both sides of the leaves.
 The inflorescence has 16 to 24 flowers appearing in racemes in leaf axils.
-The perianth is a cream-yellow and the style long and prominent.
+The perianth is a cream-yellow and the style is long and prominent.
 The pistil is 34-37 mm long.
 Egg-shaped woody fruit grow singly or in pairs 25 to 31 mm long and 16 to 21 mm wide.
-Fruit become corky as they age and have little or no beak.
-Seed are blackish-brown, obliquely egg-shaped 18 to 21 mm long and 9 to 10 mm wide with a wing extending down both sides of body.
+The fruit become corky as they age and have little or no beak.
+The seeds are blackish-brown, obliquely egg-shaped 18 to 21 mm long and 9 to 10 mm wide with a wing extending down both sides of body.
 From May to October clusters of cream to pale yellow, ageing to pale pink blooms appear.

 Taxonomy and naming

-Hakea acuminata was first formally described by botanist Laurence Haegi in 1999 as part of the work Appendix: Hakea written by Haegi, W.R.Barker, R.M.Barker, and A.J.Wilson as published in Flora of Australia.
+Hakea acuminata was first formally described in 1999 by Laurence Haegi in the Flora of Australia from specimens collected on the north slope of One Tree Hill, south of Ravensthorpe in 1979.
+The specific epithet (acuminata) means 'pointed', referring to the leaves.

 Distribution and habitat

-This species is endemic to two small areas along the south coast in the Great Southern and Goldfields-Esperance regions of Western Australia between Ravensthorpe and Jerramungup.
-Grows on undulating plains of shrub-mallee or heath in deep white sand or loamy soils over granite.
+This species is endemic to the area between Ravensthorpe and Jerramungup in the Esperance Plains bioregion, where it grows on undulating plains of shrub-mallee or heath in deep white sand or loamy soils over granite.
+The species has been only been discovered in recent years, and is only known from five localities.

 Conservation status

-Hakea acuminata is classified as "Priority Two - Poorly Known", known from one or a few populations by the Government of Western Australia Department of Parks and Wildlife, meaning it is rare or near threatened, due to its restricted distribution.
+Hakea acuminata is classified as "Priority Two" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and from one or a few locations.